 The General Data Protection Regulation (GDPR) approved in April 2016 establishes a fundamental right to personal data protection for European Union (EU) citizens.
 It gives enterprises that hold personal data on these people two years to reach privacy compliance—or face financial penalties.

 But while organizations must work quickly to comply with GDPR, the strategic benefits of doing so could stretch far beyond data privacy issues alone.
 Attaining a far stronger general security posture—one that also provides a business competitive advantage—may well be the more impactful implication.

-This Q&A, also available as a podcast, examines the new EU data privacy regulation and how companies can begin to extend these needed compliance measures into essential business benefits.
+This Q&A examines the new EU data privacy regulation and how companies can begin to extend these needed compliance measures into essential business benefits.